Luc Poirier: Professional wrestling career

-Early career
+Early career (1982-1986)

 Poirier was trained by Edouard Carpentier and Louis Laurence.
 He debuted in 1982.
 In the early 1980s, he joined the Montreal-based International Wrestling Association as a masked hooded wrestler and was known as " The Masked Marvel".
 Poirier wrestled as a face until October 1984, when he turned heel and changed his name to "The Mercenary".
 Shortly after turning heel, Poirier was unmasked by Gino Brito.

 From January 1985 to June 1985, Poirier wrestled at World Wrestling Federation house shows in Eastern Canada as a jobber.
 He also wrestled several try-out matches on Canadian television, but was not hired by the WWF.
 During this time, Poirier wrestled on a taping for WWF Superstars against Bret Hart in a scientific masterpiece in which Bret Hart was victorious.